Language-Agnostic Modeling of Source Reliability on Wikipedia: Discussion

-Apart from finding that the proposed features capture editorial behaviour within a dataset spanning one topic and language, we also observe that they retain useful information during the model adaptation across languages.
+Apart from finding that the proposed features capture editing behavior within a dataset spanning one topic and language, we also observe that they retain useful information during the model adaptation across languages.
 Although English has been the \emph{lingua franca} in NLP, having the best-developed tools and resources, we show that adaptation from the English-language dataset to other languages is largely inferior to using a model that combines information from many languages.
+This improvement is especially noticeable in performance on low-resource languages, where native models often perform no better than random baselines, due to insufficient revision and citation activity for effective learning.
+However, when training on data pooled from all languages and applying quantile normalization to account for resource differences, the model significantly outperforms random baselines and matches or outperforms native models in most low-resource cases.
+This strategy highlights a practical and scalable pathway to empower under-resourced Wikipedia communities, even in the absence of extensive local data or tooling.

-This improvement is especially noticeable in performance on low-resource languages.
-These findings are aligned with limitations posed by~\citet{das2024language} suggesting that, although the features are language-agnostic, limiting data selection to one language may limit the breadth of the captured behaviours and their applicability to new settings.
-As multilingual embedding models have gained popularity~\cite{zhang2024m3exam}, it remains to be seen whether the latest developments in NLP will benefit the low-resource languages~\cite{zhang2023don}, and what the impact will be on Wikipedia specifically.\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Why\_you\_shouldn\%27t\_write\_articles\_with\_ChatGPT,\_according\_to\_ChatGPT}} The need to monitor possible changes in the editorial standards and accompanying quality of new references calls for further development of features reflecting these behaviors, such as those described in the present study.
+These findings are aligned with limitations identified by~\citet{das2024language}, who suggest that, although language-agnostic features are used, limiting data selection to one language may limit the breadth of the captured behaviors and their applicability to new settings.
+As multilingual embedding models have gained popularity~\cite{zhang2024m3exam}, it remains to be seen to what extent the latest developments in NLP will benefit the low-resource languages~\cite{zhang2023don}, and what the impact will be on Wikipedia specifically~\cite{johnson2024wikimedia}.
+In this context, the need to monitor possible changes in the editorial standards and citation practices across languages becomes especially important.
+Community efforts could prioritize on developing robust cross-lingual transfer strategies, rather than relying solely on local data that may be too sparse to train reliable predictors

 As ground truth, we have used the list of perennial sources~\cite{perennial_sources} from the English Wikipedia, which is part of Wikipedia's efforts to provide clear editorial instructions to its community.
 We compare this resource with another popular source of reliability measure, the MBFC~\cite{mbfc}, and find significant differences between them, pointing to the necessity of Wikipedia-specific models like ours.
 Previous work comparing the perennial sources lists in different languages showed disagreement on whether some domains are indeed reliable~\cite{baigutanova2023comparative}.
 Therefore, the system we propose could be used to expand lists of perennial sources and lists derived from them\footnote{\url{https://science.feedback.org/consensus-credibility-scores-comprehensive-dataset-web-domains-credibility/}}, or even to assess cultural biases in Wikipedia sources~\cite{zheng2023gender,yang2024polarization}.